hkust-taco/invalml/README.md

 region x in
   region y in
-    fork((_ => x.ref 1), (_ => y.ref 2))
+    fork((() => x.ref 1), (() => y.ref 2))
 //│ Type: Pair[out Ref[Int, ?], out Ref[Int, ?]]
 ```

 The test output of each test block, starting with `//|`, is appended to the test code.
 Modern code editors like VSCode can automatically reload the changes from the disk.
 The test output shows the inferred type of the given program and type errors (if any).
 The test flag`:e` indicates that the type errors that occurred are expected.
 In the second example above, one cannot modify the same region in parallel.
 Therefore, our system rejects the program by raising a type error saying that `cannot constrain x <: ¬x`.

 You can use the watch mode by running the command `~hkmc2DiffTests/Test/run` in the `sbt` interactive shell instead.
 In watch mode, you can modify the test files, and the compiler will detect the modification automatically, recompiling the modified files for you.
-You can also use incantation `~; hkmc2JS/fullLinkJS; hkmc2JVM/test; hkmc2DiffTests/testOnly -- -z BuildWebDemo` to automatically rebuild and update the web demo.
+You can also use incantation `~; hkmc2JS/fullLinkJS; hkmc2JVM/test; hkmc2DiffTests/testOnly -- -z BuildWebDemo` to automatically rebuild all relevant source code and regenerate the web demo on change.

 ### 3.4 Other Components of The Main Project